DETAILED ACTION

 In Reference to Claim 8

-The input device according to claim 1 (see rejection to claim 1 above), wherein the input unit (touch screen of #23) further inputs a third instruction from a user to stop displaying the environment object displayed on the display unit, and the display unit stops displaying the environment object displayed on the map when the third instruction is input to the input unit (touch screen of #23) (see at least Nishi Figs. 5 and 20 paragraphs [0199] and [0200] “For example, during autonomous traveling along the inter-field route R12 shown in FIG. 19A by the work vehicle 10, when the detection process device 17 newly detects an obstacle B8 which is different from the obstacles (trees B5, B6, B7) registered in the obstacle information table E2, the operation control unit 21 inquires of the operator about whether to additionally resister the obstacle B8 as the non-avoidance travel target on the travel screen D4 shown in FIG. 20.
+The input device according to claim 1 (see rejection to claim 1 above), wherein user interface (touch screen of #23) is further configured to input a third instruction from a user to stop displaying the environment object displayed on the display unit, and the display is configured to stop displaying the environment object displayed on the map when the third instruction is input to the user interface (touch screen of #23) (see at least Nishi Figs. 5 and 20 paragraphs [0199] and [0200] “For example, during autonomous traveling along the inter-field route R12 shown in FIG. 19A by the work vehicle 10, when the detection process device 17 newly detects an obstacle B8 which is different from the obstacles (trees B5, B6, B7) registered in the obstacle information table E2, the operation control unit 21 inquires of the operator about whether to additionally resister the obstacle B8 as the non-avoidance travel target on the travel screen D4 shown in FIG. 20.
 If the detection process device 17 obtains a command issued by the operator to register the obstacle B8 as the non-avoidance travel, it resisters the obstacle B8 as the non-avoidance travel target.
 This allows the work vehicle 10 to perform normal travel process without performing avoidance travel process even if the work vehicle 10 detects the obstacle B8 during travel on the inter-field route R12 next time.
 If the operator knows in advance an obstacle to be newly disposed, the operator may perform registration operation of the obstacle as the non-avoidance travel target in advance” and “As another embodiment of the present disclosure, if the detection process device 17 does not detect the obstacle which is associated with the inter-field route during autonomous traveling along the inter-field route by the work vehicle 10, the operation control unit 21 may inquire of the operator whether or not to exclude the obstacle from the non-avoidance travel target.
 When the operation control unit 21 obtains a command issued by the operator to exclude the obstacle from the non-avoidance travel target, it deletes the position information of the obstacle which is associated with the inter-field route”).

 In Reference to Claim 11